A message from the grade 4 team

 Reading conferences are completed with students on a regular basis and are communicated through students reading diaries.
 It is very important that students bring their reading diaries every day to school so that their teacher has an opportunity to communicate these reading goals and to write in their diaries when they have been read to.
 It is an expectation that grade 4 students read 5 days a week.

-In Maths this term students will be focusing on place value, measurement and reviewing mental strategies associated with the four operations.
-During the numeracy block students are immersed in a variety of rich mathematical tasks that promote reasoning and higher order thinking.
+In Maths this term students will be focusing on patterns, addition and subtraction, money, shape and symmetry, angles and odd and even numbers.
+During the numeracy block students are immersed in a variety of rich mathematical tasks that promote problem solving, reasoning and higher order thinking.

 4S - Vicki Schavoni